Skip to main content

 • provide more programming along the Genesee River.

-In recognition of the work completed as part of the Step 2, the City received top honors - the Outstanding Achievement Award – in 2014 from New Partners for Community Revitalization, which was the leading not-for-profit brownfields organization in the State at that time.
+In recognition of the work completed as part of Step 2, the City received top honors - the Outstanding Achievement Award – in 2014 from New Partners for Community Revitalization, which was the leading not-for-profit brownfields organization in the State at that time.

 In addition, the Vacuum Oil Brownfield Opportunity Area was among the first of twelve BOAs designated by Governor Cuomo, making Vacuum Oil Brownfield Opportunity Area properties eligible for additional tax credit incentives to transform dormant and blighted areas into economic development projects.